Global behaviour of radially symmetric solutions stable at infinity for gradient systems: Assumptions, notation, and statement of the results

-According to this hypothesis \hypCoerc, the semi-flow of system \cref{syst_higher_dim} on $X$ is actually global (see \vref{lem:attr_ball}).
-As a consequence, considering the restriction of this sem-flow to radially symmetric functions, it follows that system \cref{syst_rad_sym} defines a global semi-flow on $Y$.
+According to this hypothesis \cref{hyp_coerc}, the semi-flow of system \cref{syst_higher_dim} on $X$ is actually global (see \vref{prop:attr_ball}).
+As a consequence, considering the restriction of this semi-flow to radially symmetric functions, it follows that system \cref{syst_rad_sym} defines a global semi-flow on $Y$.
 Let us denote by $(S_t)_{t\ge0}$ this last semi-flow on $Y$.